AmeliaTYR/ip/index.md

 **Q**: Can I change the Tootie logo at the start of the program?

 **A**: No. It is randomly decided by the program.

+**Q**: Can I modify the saved list of tasks directly?

+**A**: Yes, but ensure number of tasks and number of tasks complete at the top of the file is updated as well.

 ## Command Summary